If you’re new here, this is the best place to start.

 A few guiding principles:

-Global equity as the anchor
+Global equity anchor

 A broad global equity exposure (index funds / ETFs) forms the base of the portfolio.